 Bachelor of Biomedical Science

-The Bachelor of Biomedical Science, a new degree, encompasses the biological basis of human structure and function and the application of this knowledge to disease, wellbeing and society.
+The Bachelor of Biomedical Science encompasses the biological basis of human structure and function and the application of this knowledge to disease, wellbeing and society.

 Aboriginal Health and Wellbeing